osisoft/PI-Adapter/V1.3/Text Parser/text-parser.md

 * char
 * string

-**Note:** Not all data types supported by the Text Parser are also supported by OMF.
+**Note:** Not all data types supported by the text parser are also supported by OMF.

 ## Culture support